pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "In case you're worried about what's going to become of the younger generation, it's going to grow up and start worrying about the younger generation."
 --Roger Allen

+"[T]he only true currency in this bankrupt world is what you share with someone else when you're uncool."
+--Lester Bangs, *Almost Famous*

+"Show me any guy who ever said he didn't want to be popular, and I'll show you a scared guy...It's much safer to say popularity sucks, because that allows you to forgive yourself if you suck.
+And I don't forgive myself.
+Do you?"
+--Jeff Bebe, *Almost Famous*

 "Tuez-les tous; Dieu reconnaitra les siens."
 "Kill them all; God will recognize his."
 --Arnaud Amalric